 imm height f32 // ... some statements here ... height = 1.86 // Initialize height now

-An assignment essentially copies the evaluated value of the expression to the right of the = into the value container specified to the left.
-In this case, the value container is a variable.
-Other sorts of containers are possible and will be described later.
+An assignment essentially copies the evaluated value of the expression to the right of the = into the variable specified to the left.
+(Later, we will show that assignment can also be used to place values into structures that lie "within" a variable's value.)
 Any assignment is itself an expression, and may be used wherever expressions are allowed.